 - Strong accessory hooks with non-slip strip can hold up to 11 pounds

 - Versatile accessory hook swivels 360 degrees for ultimate convenience

-- The improved design of the back pockets allow it to be lifted so that it will not be pressed up against the walker
+- UNIQUE DESIGN: MDSTOP walker bag organizer has 2 back pockets.
+It can be lifted so that they will not be pressed up against the walker’s rail.
+This...